Chiesa dei Santi Vittore e Corona

 - E_UNESCO_HERITAGE

-The church of Saints Victor and Corona was built between the 10th and 11th centuries.
-Initially a chapel subject to the parish of St. Mary of Colognola, it was elevated to parish status in 1921 and rebuilt in its current form between 1928 and 1929.
+The church of SS.
+Vittore and Corona was built between the 10th and 11th centuries and was a chapel subject to the Parish of S. Maria di Colognola.
+It was rebuilt in its current form between 1928 and 1929.

 Chiesa dei Santi Vittore e Corona